serialphotog/hackeradam.com/content/faq.md

 Simple.
 Because [it's a motherfucking website](https://motherfuckingwebsite.com/).
 The goal of this site is for me to be able to transmit information to you in the most efficient way possible.
 No flashy animations, no unnecessary JavaScript.
 Just a pure, simple website.

-The only JavaScript you'll find on this site is [lunar.js](https://lunrjs.com/), along with a small supporting script to enable the search functionality on the site, a small snippet to make the table of contents of posts respond to page scroll, and a small snippet of JavaScript for [Plausible Analytics](https://plausible.io/).
-In addition to these small bits of JavaScript, this site also makes use of the fantastic [KaTeX library](https://katex.org/) for rendering math typesetting.
+My goal is for the JavaScript on this site to be as minimal as possible while still accomplishing the overarching goals of the site.
+Currently, this site makes use of the following scripts:

+- [lunar.js](https://lunrjs.com/) (along with a small bit of supporting JavaScript) to add the search functionality to this Hugo site.
+- [KaTeX](https://katex.org/) for rendering the math typesetting on this site.
+- [Plausible Analytics](https://plausible.io/) for providing me some insight into the traffic I get on this site.
+I'm currently in the process of evaluating if I want to keep Plausible installed on this site, use some alternative, or just forego the analytics altogether.

 ## Where is this Site Hosted?